Used Car: 2011 Mercedes-Benz G-Class Review

 Other Cars to Consider

 If you’re interested in the G-Class, you should consider the 2011 Land Rover Range Rover as well.
 The Range Rover is also very capable off-road and delivers high levels of luxury.
 Reviewers generally liked its on-road handling better than that of the G-Class.
-However, keep in mind that the Range Rover has a poor reliability score, so it might cost more in repairs.

 Another alternative to consider is the 2011 Toyota Land Cruiser.
 The Land Cruiser seats up to eight and is more suitable as a family vehicle than the G-Class, but the Toyota is also quite capable off-road.
 While the Land Cruiser is luxurious, reviewers agreed that it isn’t nearly as fancy as the G550.
 However, they also said that the Land Cruiser handles well for such a big vehicle, and in many ways, the Land Cruiser is the more practical choice.